junior-devleague/hba-curriculum/HTML/eagle-justice-league/README.md

   + git commit
   + git push
  - Teach the students `fork` and `clone` the warm-up exercise from GitHub
- - Have the students work on the warm up exercise in teams of 2.
+ - Have the students work on the warm up exercise in teams of 2
   + Have students work on exercise for 15 minutes, then begin to help after
-  + Have students modify their code, to commit and push up changes to same repository
+  + Have students modify their code, commit and push up changes to same repository
   + Have students make changes locally and push to Github
  - Once students are completed, move on to next topic “CSS”
   + What are classes?
   + What are ids?